KnowageLabs/Knowage-Documentation/installation-guide/advanced-configuration.rst

 * log out of Knowage.

 .. warning::
-        To recover the default authentication mechanism please revert manually the config **SPAGOBI.SECURITY.USER-PROFILE-FACTORY-CLASS.className** to its default value **InternalSecurityServiceSupplierImpl** using a proper database client.
+        To recover the default authentication mechanism please revert manually the config **SPAGOBI.SECURITY.USER-PROFILE-FACTORY-CLASS.className** to its default value ``it.eng.spagobi.security.InternalSecurityServiceSupplierImpl`` using a database client.

 Knowage is now ready to authenticate the users via LDAP credentials.